 - Post ROSS procedure (pulmonary autograft for aortic valve disease)

 - Post-tetralogy of Fallot (TOF) repair

 PR demonstrates an increase in both preload and afterload.
-The reverse pressure gradient from the pulmonary artery to the right ventricle (RV), which is the driver of the PR, progressively decreases throughout diastole and accounts for the decrescendo nature of the diastolic murmur.
+The reverse pressure gradient from the pulmonary artery to the right ventricle (RV), which is the driver of the PR, progressively decreases throughout the diastole and accounts for the decrescendo nature of the diastolic murmur.
 With pulmonary regurgitation, the end-diastolic volume of the right ventricle remains higher than normal.
 As the disease progresses, the right ventricular diastolic pressure and cavity size increase due to the backflow.
-The forward cardiac output (CO) remains preserved during the early stages of the disease, but may not increase in a normal fashion with exercise and declines over time.
+The forward cardiac output (CO) remains preserved during the early stages of the disease but may not normally increase with exercise and declines over time.
 A reduced RV ejection fraction may be an early indicator of hemodynamic compromise.
-In advanced stages, there is a significant enlargement of the RV and right atrium (RA) with marked elevation of the jugular venous pressure.
+There is a significant enlargement of the RV and right atrium (RA) in advanced stages with marked elevation of the jugular venous pressure.
 As the diastolic pressure in the right ventricle increases with the progression of the disease, the murmur becomes shorter in duration.